kwingading/kwingading.github.io/_pages/about.md

     - PoliteInContext: a contextualised politeness dataset inspired by Terkourafi’s frame-based approach to politeness → this was my undergrad thesis so you won't be able to find this online :)
 - Helped organise two Hackathons - always had so much fun during the actual event!
 - Learnt about Learning Engineering + hosted an EdTech Careers Fair (w funding from Schmidt Futures)
-- More recently: did a research project at the intersection of China and AI strategy for a [**longtermist think-tank in China**](https://concordia-consulting.com/)
-    - Actually (sort of) picked up the basics on navigating Chinese cyberspace.
-Also managed to put my very rusty Chinese reading skills to use.
-The auto-Google-Translate tool was useful for the first time - it saved me lots of time by translating Chinese texts from simplified to traditional (though I should really learn how to read simplified)
 - Danced danced danced (!!!).
 I experimented with various different styles:
     - Latin dancing
         - chachacha, jive mainly - but have also done some samba, rumba and paso doble